Matzot 2023 Registration Now Open!

 Deut.
 16:16 “Three times a year all your men are to appear in the presence of Adonai your God in the place which he will choose — at the festival of Matzot, at the festival of Shavuot and at the festival of Sukkot.

 So, which one is the most important?
 Yes!
 They all are!
-We are very excited to be entering into our 20th year hosting the Feasts.
-We are “Moving Forward” and “Walking by Faith” and are looking forward to great things the Father has in store for His people.
+We are very excited to be entering into our 23rd year hosting the Feasts.
+This year we are focusing on “Redeemed Period” and are looking forward to great things the Father has in store for His people.

 I love what Deuteronomy 16:11,12 says – You are to rejoice in the presence of Adonai your God — you, your sons and daughters, your male and female slaves, the L’vi’im living in your towns, and the foreigners, orphans and widows living among you — in the place where Adonai your God will choose to have his name live.
 12 Remember that you were a slave in Egypt; then you will keep and obey these laws.

-We expect good food, good fellowship, and edification of the body!
+We expect to share good food, good fellowship, and edification of the body!

 THINGS YOU NEED TO KNOW